How to find the right psychiatrist near you

 Getting in touch with a psychiatrist isn't easy

 Due to decreased reimbursement rates, differences in coverage between insurance plans, and other issues we’ve mentioned here, most psychiatrists do not have a robust platform for patient engagement.
-There is seldom a way of contacting the right doctor online in real-time to simply ask questions without making an appointment.
+There is seldom a way of contacting the right psychiatrist online in real-time to simply ask questions without making a first appointment.
 As a result, you spend more time calling phone numbers and waiting for a response than getting the help you need.
 To avoid this issue, consider a psychiatrist with up-to-date technology that enables you to communicate and schedule appointments easily.

-4 Signs a psychiatrist is right for you
+4 signs a psychiatrist is right for you

-They make you feel heard: You know yourself best.
+You know yourself best.
 So when it comes to getting care for a mental health condition, you should always feel like your psychiatrist is listening to you.
 Are they addressing your concerns?
 Do you feel encouraged to share your concerns?
 You should feel like you have a say in your treatment plan.

-They validate your concerns: Noone likes to feel like their worries are being brushed aside.
+No one likes to feel like their worries are being brushed aside.
 This is especially true when it comes to getting care for your mental health.
 Sharing what you’re going through can feel vulnerable.
 Having a psychiatrist who validates your feelings and concerns can help you remain open and honest throughout your sessions and get the most out of your treatment plan.

-They recall details from previous sessions: It can feel frustrating and time-consuming to have to repeat the information you provided in previous sessions.
+It can feel frustrating and time-consuming to have to repeat the information you provided in previous sessions.
 While you may need to repeat or reshare minor details, you should always feel like your psychiatrist is taking good notes and is starting off your next session where you ended your last one.
 Your time is valuable too!

-They take time to answer your questions: It can be hard to fit everything into a 30 or 60-minute session, but you should never feel rushed in and out of your psychiatrist's office.
+It can be hard to fit everything into a 30 or 60-minute session, but you should never feel rushed in and out of your psychiatrist's office.
 Your psychiatrist should take them time to answer your questions thoroughly and follow-up on questions you may not have had time to address in your session.

 The information in this article is for informational and educational purposes only and should never be substituted for medical advice, diagnoses, or treatment.
 If you or someone you know may be in danger, call 911 or the National Suicide and Crisis Lifeline at 988 right away.